INTVP/proACT/README.md

 c) **Indicator calculation scripts**

 Indicator generating scripts are named *`2_indicators_XX`*.
 These allow to re-run all validity tests behind each individual corruption risk indicator.
-This script create all the risk indicators and the composite risk score for all countries.
+This script creates all the risk indicators and the composite risk score for all countries.
 All the assigned risk thresholds are in the [CRI_definitions_ProAct2020](/utility_data/CRI_definitions_ProAct2020.docx) sheet.

-The following risk indicators were calculated whenever underlying data was available: Single bidding, Procedure type, No Call for tender, Submission period, Decision period, Tax haven ( [The Foreign Secrecy Index](https://fsi.taxjustice.net/en/) from the Tax Justice Network was used to compile [FSI_wide_200812_fin.dta](/utility_data/FSI_wide_200812_fin.dta)), Public organization and supplier dependency risks, Benford’s law based risk indicator, Delay & Cost Overrun.
+The following risk indicators were calculated whenever underlying data was available: Single bidding, Procedure type, No Call for tender, Submission period, Decision period, Tax haven ( [The Financial Secrecy Index](https://fsi.taxjustice.net/en/) from the Tax Justice Network was used to compile [FSI_wide_200812_fin.dta](/utility_data/FSI_wide_200812_fin.dta)), Public organization and supplier dependency risks, Benford’s law based risk indicator, Delay & Cost Overrun.

 The CRI is a standardized risk indicator, that is the average of the elementary indicators, between 0-1 (continuous).
 Missing values of the elementary indicators are coded as 99 to limit the estimation sample size reduction due to missing values.
 Missing values by themselves can be a risk category.

-You can read more detailes about the CRI methodology [here](https://link.springer.com/article/10.1007/s10610-016-9308-z)
+You can read more details about the CRI methodology [here](https://link.springer.com/article/10.1007/s10610-016-9308-z)

 d) **MOD scripts**